 My response initially was…

-I hope it wasn’t traumatizing and basically… I don’t know if you can change him or if it’s worth your time…
+And basically… I don’t know if you can change him, or if it’s worth your time.

 But (I’m sad to say,) I’d expect to hear more comments like that in the future.

-You could reply or try to stand up for womankind, but depending on that’s received, you could face backlash, like a lackluster mark on that rotation.
+You could reply or try to stand up for womankind, but depending on how it’s received, you could face backlash, like a lackluster grade on that rotation.

 Here are some possible responses.
 I’ll leave it up to you whether you say them in your head or out loud.